Frequently Asked Questions

 What is the difference between this product and other commercial Cold Brew products?

 The Brewista Cold Pro™ System allows for bigger batches, suspends grinds within the water rather than sitting on the bottom of the bucket, and has a structure that allows you to lift and rest the grinds in the permanent filter above the solution to drain.
-Because of the large capacity and our tested brewing ratio, there is only a 9% product loss within the soaked grinds versus up to a 30% in other brew methods.
-This brewing and filter system we use is superior to any other cold brewer on the market and makes for a much easier clean up as well.
+Because of the large capacity and our tested brewing ratio, there is only a 9% product loss within the soaked grinds versus up to a 30% loss with other brew methods.
+This brewing and filter system we use is superior to any other cold brewer on the market and makes for a much easier clean up as well!

 How much Coffee can I make in one batch?